-If the employee's appraisal or comprehensive evaluation shows that the employee's performance is unsatisfactory, an action plan will be created and implemented (as per Article 7: definitions).
+An action plan will be created and implemented.
 The College and the employee will document the level of improvement necessary to reach acceptable standards.
-The College will provide four (4) months of assigned duty to allow the employee to reach the acceptable standard followed by a comprehensive evaluation.
+The College will provide four (4) months to allow the employee to reach the acceptable standards.
+During these four months or longer as determined by the College, the employee will receive feedback on a regular basis from the Dean or Administrator on progress being made to reach the acceptable levels of performance.

-If the subsequent comprehensive evaluation shows that the employee's performance continues to be unsatisfactory, the College will place the employee on corrective probation for a period of one year and will advise the employee in writing of its dissatisfaction and will state those areas which require improvement.

-The employee will receive appraisals during this corrective probationary period followed by a comprehensive evaluation.
+If the second comprehensive evaluation shows that the employee's performance continues to be unsatisfactory, the College will place the employee on corrective probation for a period of one year and will advise the employee in writing of its dissatisfaction and will state those areas which require improvement.
+The employee will receive feedback on a regular basis during this corrective probationary period from the Dean or Administrator on progress being made to reach the acceptable levels of performance followed by a third and fourth comprehensive evaluation.

-If the comprehensive evaluation shows that the employee's performance has become satisfactory, the employee will be removed from corrective probationary status.
-If the employee is currently in the initial evaluation cycle, they will return to the same position in the cycle.
-If the employee is currently in the on-going cycle, the comprehensive will be equivalent to the comprehensive performed at the end of the cycle.
+If either the third or fourth comprehensive evaluation shows that the employee's performance has become satisfactory, the employee will be removed from corrective probationary status and return to the continuous evaluation cycle as per Article 7.8.3.

-If the final comprehensive evaluation at the end of the corrective probationary period shows that the performance has continued to be unsatisfactory, the employee shall receive three month's written notice that their employment will not be continued.
+If the third comprehensive evaluation is unsatisfactory the corrective probationary period will continue.
+If the fourth comprehensive evaluation prior to the end of the corrective probationary period shows that the performance has continued to be unsatisfactory, the employee shall receive three month's written notice that their employment will not be continued.
 A copy of the notification letter will be sent to the Association.
-The notification letter will be hand delivered by the Director of Human Resources or the notification letter will be sent to the home address of the employee by double registered mail.
+The notification letter will be hand delivered by the Director of Human Resources or the notification letter will be sent to the home address of the employee by registered mail.

-Failure by the College to notify the employee within the time specified above, implies that the appointment will be continued.
+Failure by the College to notify the employee that their employment will not be continued implies that the appointment will be continued.
+Nothing in this Article prevents the College from terminating an employee for just cause.